The Early Years

 1946 - 1948, 1952-1953

 Since the establishment of the Air National Guard, an ANG unit has had a thriving life at Lincoln for beyond the past 50 years.
-When first created, the 173rd Fighter Squadron had P-51s (F-51s after 1947) was stationed at the old Army Air Field.
+When first created, the 173rd Fighter Squadron had P-51s (F-51s after 1947) and was stationed originally at the old Army Air Field (before Lincoln Air Force Base was re-activated).
 In September 1946, the Neb.
 ANG was equipped with 22 P-51s, 7 B-26s, 2 C-47s and 3 T-6s.
-These agile yet obsolete fighters served with the Neb.
+These agile yet soon obsolete fighters served with the Neb.
 ANG until the advent of brand-new F-80Cs in July 1948.
-The 173rd would transition back into F-51s at the outbreak of Korea when the F-80s were called back into active service.
-The 173rd itself activated during the war but only served stateside.

 The Jet Age